Rates Information

 Objections & Appeals

-4.1 Objections & Appeals – Rate Book
+4.1 Objections and Appeals - Rate Book

 Section 6.79 of the Local Government Act 1995 provides the grounds on which individual objections and appeals may be instituted as the entries in the rate book regarding ownership or whether the property is rateable.
-Objections must be lodged WITHIN 42 DAYS after the issue of this notice of the Valuation and Rate.
+Objections must be lodged WITHIN 42 DAYS after the issue of this notice of the Valuation and Rate

-4.2 Objections & Appeals – Valuations
+4.2 Objections and Appeals - Valuations

 The Valuation of Land Act Part (IV) sets out the manner of which valuations and appeals may be instituted with regard to valuations.
 Objections (if any) must be lodged with the Valuer General, 1 Midland Square, Morrison Road, MIDLAND WA 6056 WITHIN 42 DAYS after the issue of the notice of valuation and rate.